Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

 \subsection{OQS Model I}

-We continue our efforts to identify and classify chain configurations that enhance transport under varying conditions.
-Optimized structures under local dephasing for the $N=9$ and $N=10$ chains are presented in Fig. \ref{fig:910_02_all_neg10pl_panel} (a)-(b).
-Consistent with previous findings, we confirm that no significant even–odd effects are present: the optimal energy profiles are remarkably similar in the nine-site and ten-site chains.
-In all cases, the first and last sites exhibit comparable energies, consistent with the behavior observed in the short three-site model.
+We extend our analysis to identify and classify chain configurations that maximize transport under varying conditions.
+Optimized structures for $N=9$ and $N=10$ chains under local dephasing are shown in Fig. \ref{fig:figure7} (a)–(b).
+Consistent with earlier observations, we find no significant even–odd effects: the optimal energy profiles for nine- and ten-site chains are strikingly similar.
+In all cases, the first and last sites exhibit comparable energies, mirroring the behavior seen in the minimal three-site model.

-Considering Fig. \ref{fig:910_02_all_neg10pl_panel}(a)-(b), we first focus on the short-range tunneling scheme (orange).
+Considering Fig. \ref{fig:figure7}(a)-(b), we first focus on the short-range tunneling scheme (orange).
 We observe that the largest energy gap occurs between sites 1 and 2.
 Beyond this, the site energies exhibit a slight non-monotonic increase, culminating in a more pronounced jump at the final site.
-The energy profile is remarkably similar to the case without the environment, Fig. \ref{fig:910_02_all_00_panel}, although for $\Gamma\neq0$, the energy profile shows some spatial asymmetry around the center of the chain.
+The energy profile is remarkably similar to the case without the environment, Fig. \ref{fig:figure5}, although for $\Gamma\neq0$, the energy profile shows some spatial asymmetry around the center of the chain.

 For the long-range coupling scheme, the largest energy gap also occurs between sites 1 and 2, but it is approximately an order of magnitude larger than in the short-range case.
 Following another significant jump between sites 2 and 3, the energies of the intermediate sites increase gradually.
 Although the nine-site chains exhibit slightly higher population fluxes than the ten-site chains, their overall magnitudes remain comparable.
 Across both chain lengths, long-range coupling consistently enhances population flux, highlighting its significant advantage in facilitating carrier flow.